openshift/enhancements/enhancements/builds/entitlements.md

 No longer require (though still allow) manual injection of subscription credentials into a user's namespace.

-Wherever possible during the implementation, structure the openshift/builder code hits such that they can be leveraged by tekton based image building, including OpenShift Build V2, to take the equivalent mounting of subscription credential content into the build pod (where something other than the build controller for Build V1 does this), and supply the necessary arguments to the `buildah` binary (vs. the `buildah` golang API the openshift/builder image uses).
+Wherever possible during the implementation, identify any openshift/builder image or build controller code hits that could be leveraged by tekton based image building, including OpenShift Build V2, to take the equivalent mounting of subscription credential content into the build pod (where something other than the build controller for Build V1 does this), and supply the necessary arguments to the `buildah` binary (vs. the `buildah` golang API the openshift/builder image uses).
 The "code hit structuring" implies adding common code that could be referenced by both solutions into a